Understanding Dehydration On Elderly: Causes, Signs, And Prevention

 How to Track Hydration Level

-To determine your hydration levels, you can monitor first your body weight.
-Weigh yourself every morning to do this.
-If you have lost around two pounds or more from the previous day, you are probably dehydrated.
-This is also true if you have a headache or thirsty.
+To determine your hydration levels, you can first monitor your body weight.
+Weigh yourself every morning.
+You are probably dehydrated if you lost two or more pounds the previous day.
+This is also true if you have a headache or are thirsty.

-If you lose around 2% of your total body weight, then you are experiencing mild dehydration.
-Meanwhile, you can experience severe dehydration if you lose 4% of your total body weight.
-Losing weight due to dehydration is not good since it leads to health problems.
+If you lose around 2% of your total body weight, you will experience mild dehydration.
+Conversely, if you lose 4% of your total body weight, you will experience severe dehydration.
+Losing weight due to dehydration is bad because it leads to health problems.

-Remember that mild dehydration can affect the body.
-This is true if you have renal or cardiac problems.
-On the other hand, if you are experiencing severe dehydration, it can put a great strain on your heart.
+Remember that mild dehydration can affect the body, especially if you have renal or cardiac problems.
+Severe dehydration, on the other hand, can strain your heart greatly.
 Think of a pump with fewer fluids.
 This can be one of the main problems if you are dehydrated.

-Experts agree that you always don’t have to rely on the scales to measure your hydration levels.
-Sometimes, the accuracy is poor, and can’t determine when one needs to be hydrated.
+Experts agree you should never rely on scales to measure your hydration levels.
+Scales can sometimes be inaccurate, and you cannot determine when to be hydrated.

 The signs of dehydration in young people are not visible to the elderly.
-For example, if a young patient is dehydrated, he can have sagging or wrinkling skin.
+For example, if dehydrated, a young patient can have sagging or wrinkling skin.
 However, this is not noticeable, especially for the elderly.

 Due to the interval in diagnosis, dehydration is one of the causes of hospitalization.
 If this is not given attention immediately, it can be life-threatening.